CSC207-UofT/course-project-git-good-207/final_design_document.md

 belongs to, or you can reference the CRC cards (as they directly reflect our package structure).

 * Based on TA feedback, we relocated some classes to better reflect their use.
 For example, InOut and ShellAction were originally in the Entities package, but we moved them to the Controllers package, as they were more related to user interaction logic, which we handle in our Controllers.
+We also placed all the Filter classes under a Filters subpackage within the use cases package so that the use cases package is not too long.

 ## Functionality